homanmirgolbabaee/OrariButBetter/README.md

 # OrariButBetter
-a better version of what orari unipd dose free for CE students of UNIPD.
+a are u sick and tired of orari being a shitty useless buggy app ? you can use this :)